-How to Develop a Backend and an Admin Panel for a Food Ordering and Delivery App
+How to Develop a Backend and an Admin Panel for a Food Delivery App

 As video streaming services continue to release interesting content, people choose to watch at home and prefer food delivery to going out.
 This has caused the food delivery market to grow year to year, and that growth is only accelerating: according to Forbes, by 2025 the food delivery market will hit $200 billion.